adrianromero/helloiot/README.md

 HelloIoT [![Release](https://jitpack.io/v/adrianromero/helloiot.svg)](https://jitpack.io/#adrianromero/helloiot)
 ========

-HelloIoT is a [MQTT](https://en.wikipedia.org/wiki/MQTT) and [IKEA Tradfri](https://www.ikea.com/gb/en/products/lighting/smart-lighting/) dashboard application.
+HelloIoT is a [MQTT](https://en.wikipedia.org/wiki/MQTT) dashboard application.
-You can use HelloIoT as a MQTT and IKEA Tradfri client application to publish and subscribe to topics or you can use HelloIoT as a client platform to create your own dashboard.
+You can use HelloIoT as a MQTT client application to publish and subscribe to topics or you can use HelloIoT as a client platform to create your own dashboard.
 HelloIoT is a Java multiplatform application and it can run on Windows, MacOS, Linux or Android.

 ![Screenshot](https://i.imgur.com/qgvpxgy.png)